BITSS/ACRE/docs/03-assess.md

  - **Level 5 (L5):** Analytic data sets and analysis code are available.
 They produce the same results as presented in the paper (CRA).
 The reproducibility package may be improved by obtaining the original raw data sets.

-Comment on level 5AAAa.
+TO DO: Add comment on how level 5 should is CRA and how this might represent most of the previously published papers.
 Starting from level 6, all the following levels have CRA as a requirement.

  - **Level 6 (L6):** Cleaning code is partially available, but raw data is not.
 Possible improvements include: completing cleaning code (+CC) and/or raw data (+RD).